Blog & Insights

 Live well to learn well

-Life definitely changes when you start uni, there’s no doubt about it.
+Life definitely changes when you begin at Uni, there’s no doubt about it.
 There’s not only the workload to worry about, there’s making new friends, finding your way around, keeping a tap on the finances…to name but a few.

 It’s so easy to get caught up in the juggling act of life and study that we don’t always realise when we’re feeling a little off-balance, or stressed.
 Any sort of changes in our life will naturally take a toll on our body whether that be a switch of environment, academic pressure, different customs or languages, or simply a constant indefinable low-level of worry or anxiety.
 When our natural balance is altered these feelings are heightened, and that takes away our available energy from other functions – like studying.